-States can request summary files, claim or event files, assessment files, Medicaid enrollee file, and Medicare-Medicaid linked files.
+Medicaid agencies can request summary files, claim or event files, assessment files, Medicaid enrollee file, and Medicare-Medicaid linked files.
 These files contain aggregate annual utilization measures at the level of the patient, skilled nursing facility, and home health; and cost and detailed utilization data at the level of the claim (i.e., multiple claims per visit and per beneficiary, per year).
-For each type of data, states receive information regarding dual eligible beneficiaries residing in the state.
+For each type of data, Medicaid agencies receive information regarding dually eligible beneficiaries residing in the state or territory.